 5. individuals are required to present a photo ID to the proctor at the time of the exam; and,

 6. proctors will follow test administration guidelines established by the testing institution for the particular exam.

 Active duty military personnel are exempted from the proctor service fee.

 The proctor service fee is waived for ESCC employees provided they present a current employee identification card.

 ESCC students and staff may request loans of books or photocopies of periodical articles from other libraries.
 Interlibrary loan request forms may be filled out in the library.

 Interlibrary Loan Request

 Computer stations dedicated to Internet access are available in the Reading Room.
-Usage Notice: Use of computers at Enterprise State Community College is subject to the Campus Computing Policies (See the ESCC Handbook and Catalog).
-The policies pertain to all users.
-Violations will result in loss of computer access.
+Usage Notice: The use of computers at Enterprise State Community College is subject to the Campus Computing Policies (See the ESCC Handbook and Catalog).
+The policies pertaining to all users.
+Violations will result in the loss of computer access.
 “Access to the Internet is a privilege, not a right.”

 LIBRARY CARDS/LIBRARY PRIVILEGE

 All patrons must obtain a library card to borrow books.
 Enterprise State Community College students may register and receive a card free of charge, which is valid for the duration of enrollment.
 Community patrons, 19 years of age and older, may borrow books upon registering and paying an annual $10.00 registration fee.
 All non-cardholders are welcome to use the resources within the building.